 - Canadian Red Cross, Basic Life Support Field Guide (2018)

-- It is important that all students complete the CRC First Responder Workbook and bring it with them to class day 1.
-There is no mark associated with this, the workbook is designed to prepare the student for final written examinations.
+As well, all students must complete the Canadian Red Cross, First Responder Workbook and bring it with them to class day 1.
+There is no mark associated with this as the workbook is designed to prepare the student for final written examinations.

 STEP ONE - Register Online

 Visit the First Responder ONLINE course catalogue to enroll yourself in one of our course offerings.